 • Provide secretariat support to the Board;

-• Conduct public education and promote the Accreditation System to potential applicants;
+• Conduct public education on the Accreditation System to Social Workers;

 • Update accredited members on training and other matters; and